By Assaf Gilad and Aidan Dugan

 **Spoiler alert: This analysis contains spoilers from Season 4 Episode 1.
 Also, check out Zirra’s comprehensive Premium Insight report on Pied Piper**

 “Working for a startup is like riding a rollercoaster.”
-This evergreen cliche doesn’t even come close to describe the series of events that were thrown at Pied Piper from its founding three years ago.
+This evergreen cliche doesn’t even come close to describe the series of events that were thrown at Pied Piper since its inception three years ago.
 CEO Richard Hendricks and his team have triumphed twice over Hooli, a Google-style company managed by the super arrogant and vindictive version of Steve Jobs.
 The first victory was at court, which decided that Hooli’s claims of Hendricks creating Pied Piper on its computers were nullified by an illegal non-compete clause.
 The second was when each of Hoolis’ attempts to launch a Pied Piper competitor failed one by one – and ended with the team building these potential competitors leaving Hooli.

 The company went from being the most promising compression technology company in the Silicon Valley and breaking a world record, to a black-labeled startup that is famous for its fraudulent behavior.